This icon () tells you which link takes you to the new site.

 If you're coming off a benefit, Work and Income will automatically transfer your details to us.
 This way, you can continue to receive Working for Families Tax Credit if you are still entitled to them.
 This can take up to 10 working days.

-You will continue to receive your family tax credit from Work and Income for two weeks, these payments are called transition payments.
+If you request it, you may continue to receive your family tax credit from Work and Income for two weeks (or up to eight in some circumstances), these payments are called transition payments.

 To make sure you receive all your entitlements, follow these guidelines when you cancel your benefit.